 A number of conditions can be treated with a cornea transplant, including:

-If you feel that you may be a candidate for a corneal transplant, call our office to schedule an appointment for evaluation with our corneal specialist, Dr. Sawyer.
+If you feel that you may be a candidate for a corneal transplant, call our office to schedule an appointment for evaluation with our corneal specialist, Dr. Smith.